phiz313/pdsnd_github/README.md

 Used data from three states on their bikeshare stats

 ### Credits
-The credit all goes to the Udacity class
+The credit all goes to the Udacity class instructors